 - Checking for incorrect defaults.
 In some cases, erroneous listings are a reason for a bad credit score.
 Checking your credit report can reveal incorrect accounts, debts wrongly listed as defaults or debts listed twice, which can then be removed to improve your score.

 - Looking for incorrect personal information.
 Incorrect information about your current address can be detrimental to your credit reputation.
 This would mean that bills and other notices from credit providers would not reach you, leading to more default listings on your credit file.

 - Monitoring instances of identity theft.
 Check your credit file regularly to ensure that there are no foreign credit applications or bills not known to you, as these might indicate that you have been a victim of identity theft.

-FAQ about your credit score
+Have more questions about your credit score?

 How can erroneous credit applications be corrected?

 Credit applications made by fraudsters or credit accounts that are not yours but are wrongfully listed on your credit report can only be removed by the credit provider who listed them.
 You should get in contact with the credit provider to remove the listing or follow up with the Credit Ombudsmen if the issue is not resolved.